 With abundant biking opportunities, cool neighborhood brewpubs, an epic farmers’ market, tasty local foods, and a liberal vibe, Eugene offers up our idea of fun.
 At only 178 miles from our hometown of Ashland, Eugene is a convenient stop for us as we travel the I-5 corridor.
-Even though we’ve visited many times, there’s always something new to discover, as well as “favorites” to return to.
+Although we’ve been there many times, there’s always something new to discover, as well as old favorites to return to.

 The Row River Trail is a good ride, but our favorite biking in Eugene remains the Ruth Bascom Riverbank Trail System.
-We never tire of biking the scenic 14-miles of trails that meander along both sides of the Willamette River, with a variety of interesting diversions along the way, including the lovely University of Oregon campus, the Owens Rose Garden, and wildlife ponds.
+We never tire of biking the scenic 14-miles of trails that meander along both sides of the Willamette River.
+There are many interesting diversions along the way, including the beautiful University of Oregon campus, the Owens Rose Garden, and wildlife ponds.

 A visit to a salad bar might not be high on your list of attractions, but we never miss stopping at Provisions Market Hall in the Fifth Street Marketplace in downtown Eugene.
 We often make a detour when we’re biking on the Riverbank Trail.
-The salad bar offerings are creative and delicious (roast chicken, marinated cauliflower, pickled red onions, French potato salad, kale salad), they have yummy homemade soups and wood-fired pizza, and you can enjoy a glass of good wine with your meal at their lovely wine bar.
+The salad bar offerings are creative and delicious (roast chicken, marinated cauliflower, pickled red onions, French potato salad, kale salad).
+They also have yummy homemade soups and wood-fired pizza, and you can enjoy a glass of good wine with your meal at their wine bar.

 Although biking and eating and sampling beer and wine consumed most of our time in Eugene, we did manage to feed our minds a bit at the small but excellent University of Oregon Museum of Natural and Cultural History.
-It’s a gem of a museum, and worth a visit just to admire the beautiful architecture and the wonderful sculptures of salmon, bear, and other Pacific Northwest critters that adorn the building.
+It’s a gem of a museum, and worth a visit just to admire the beautiful architecture.
+The sculptures of Pacific Northwest critters that adorn the building are especially wonderful.

-Finally, we plan our visits to Eugene so that we can spend time at the lively Saturday Market—as the country’s longest-running outdoors market, it’s been a happening event since 1970.
-We loaded up our shopping bags with an assortment of organic and locally produced foods, browsed the wonderful crafts (I’m always looking for travel-sized treasures), listened to local music, and had fun people watching.
+Finally, we plan our visits to Eugene so that we can spend time at the lively Saturday Market.
+As the country’s longest-running outdoors market, it’s been going strong since 1970.
+We loaded up our shopping bags with an assortment of organic and locally produced foods, browsed the wonderful crafts, listened to local music, and had fun people-watching.
 There’s a reason Eugene was voted the “hippiest city” in the country.
 If you enjoy a laidback counter-culture atmosphere, you’ll like Eugene.
 We certainly do.

 We always stay at Armitage County Park, just a few miles outside of town in Coburg.
 The sites are spacious and green with full hook-ups, good Verizon coverage, and an excellent laundry.
-There’s a lovely, although rather short, walk along the river.
-If you plan to visit in the fall, check the University of Oregon football schedule—the campground is booked far in advance for the Duck’s home games.
+If you plan to visit in the fall, check the University of Oregon football schedule.
+The campground is booked far in advance for the Duck’s home games.